Terrorgram: Response

-Terrorgram has been deemed a terrorist entity or faces terrorist sanctions from the United Kingdom, the United States Department of State, and Australia.
+The Terrorgram Collective has been deemed a terrorist entity or faces terrorist sanctions from the United Kingdom, the United States Department of State, and Australia.
 The United Kingdom added Terrorgram collective to the list of proscribed organizations in April 2024.
 Home Secretary James Cleverly stated that "The Terrorgram collective spreads vile propaganda and aims to radicalise young people to conduct heinous terrorist acts".
 On January 13, 2025 the United States Department of State designated Terrorgram as a terrorist organization and sanctioned its leaders Ciro Daniel Amorim Ferreira, Noah Licul and Hendrik-Wahl Muller.
 The Australian foreign affairs minister, Penny Wong, stated on February 2, 2025, that terrorism sanctions had been placed on the Terrorgram network.
-On June 27, 2025 Terrorgram was officially listed as a terrorist organization in Australia.
+On June 27, 2025, Terrorgram was officially listed as a terrorist organization in Australia.
+On December 10, 2025, the Terrorgram Collective was designated as a terror group by Canada and New Zealand.